vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ## Deploy the application package

-Once we have finished writing our application package, we can deploy it to a running Vespa instance.
+The application package can now be deployed to a running Vespa instance.
 See also the [Vespa quick start guide](../vespa-quick-start.html).

 Start the Vespa container image using Docker: